CFCC Call For Nominations

 The call for nominations for the CFCC is now closed.

-The Nominating Committee of the Council For Clinical Certification in Audiology and Speech-Language Pathology (CFCC) is currently soliciting nominations to fill seven vacancies on the CFCC in 2014, which will include two new positions for Board Recognized Specialists.
+The Nominating Committee of the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) solicited nominations to fill three vacancies on the CFCC in 2018.
+The deadline for nominations was June 1, 2017.

 The CFCC offers voluntary certification to individuals who hold a graduate degree in audiology or speech-language pathology.
-(Specific policies and procedures for the operation of the specialty certification program will be developed in 2013 for implementation in 2014.)
 The CFCC's current charges are to

 - Define the standards for clinical certification in audiology and speech-language pathology

 - Apply established standards in granting certification to individuals

 - Withdraw certification in cases where certification has been granted on the basis of inaccurate information

 - Define and administer the certification reinstatement process

 Minimum requirements for service on the CFCC—with the exception of the public member—are current membership in ASHA and current certification in the area for which you are seeking appointment.
 Council composition must include at least four practitioners (two audiologists and two speech-language pathologists).
 Requirements for service by an individual desiring to be considered for the public member are knowledge of the standards setting process, a desire to serve as a consumer advocate, representing and protecting the public interest, and overseeing the certification process for fairness and reasonable action.